Paper #1 Assignment – Primary Source Analysis

 Criteria

-• Does your paper show a mastery of the primary source?
+• Does your paper show a strong understanding of the primary source?

 • Does it show a strong understanding of context?